 The Basic Literacy classes (beginning and advanced) last six months and are held for two hours per night, six nights per week.
 As they gain skills, the women are encouraged to express their views in Learner Generated Material workshops.
 They write stories, poems, and articles which ETC collects and publishes, and the publications are distributed to all women’s group members.
 Seeing their own written words formally presented provides them with a wonderful sense of accomplishment and validation, and increases their self-confidence.
 Celebration of events such as International Women’s Day and International Literacy Day also help motivate women and their communities to achieve the goals they set for themselves.

-Women’s Groups and Cooperatives
+Solution: Women’s Groups and Cooperatives

 ETC helps participants to formally organize into geographically based women’s groups – usually 15-25 women per group.
 These women’s groups are the basis of all other activities, including literacy classes and other training activities in topics related to agriculture and business skills.
 Women’s group members elect officers, hold monthly meetings, and pool their money to start their own microcredit funds, which they learn to manage and use to launch income-generating activities such as market gardening or livestock enterprises, small shops, etc. The women also benefit from peer support and a sense of solidarity.

 To ensure long-term sustainability, women’s groups combined to form legally recognized cooperatives after a few years.
 ETC provides training and support for group management and other relevant topics.
 These cooperatives – run entirely by the members themselves – eventually take on the management of the combined microcredit funds,